Steven J. Davis

 The Big Shift in Working Arrangements: Eight Ways Unusual,” Macroeconomic Review, 23, no. 1, April 2024

 Application Flows,” with Brenda Samaniego de la Parra, NBER WP 32320, 2 April 2024.
-Database Dictionary | Blog Post, Federal Reserve Bank of St. Louis | Slides for Keynote speech at IZA Conference on The Role of Search and Matching in Macroeconomics.
+Revision requested, AEJ: Macroeconomics.
+Database Dictionary | Blog Post, Federal Reserve Bank of St. Louis | Slides for Keynote speech

 Dynamism Diminished: The Role of Housing Markets and Credit Conditions, with John Haltiwanger.
 American Economic Journal: Macroeconomics, 16, no. 2 (April), 2024.
 BFI Research Brief | Chicago Booth Review Article | Vox CEPR Policy Portal | Replication Package